-9:00 a.m. to 9:00 p.m. (closed to new customers)
+9:00 a.m. to 9:00 p.m. (closed to new customers) Monday through Friday, excluding holidays, specified below.

-Monday through Friday, excluding holidays, specified below.
+Off-peak: All times not specified as on-peak including all day Saturday and Sunday, and the following holidays: New Year's Day, Memorial Day, the day designated to be celebrated as such.

-Off-peak: All times not specified as on-peak including all day Saturday and Sunday, and the following holidays: New Year's Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, and Christmas Day, or the
+Independence Day, Labor Day, Thanksgiving Day, and Christmas Day, or